Your browser is no longer supported

 Affiliated Research Projects

-The Northrop Frye Centre Research Affiliate Program is a special opportunity that provides financial and administrative support for the research projects of Victoria College Fellows.
-The program is of special interest to Fellows who work with, or would like to work with, undergraduate Research Assistants.
+The Northrop Frye Centre Research Affiliate Program provides financial and administrative support for the research projects of Victoria College Fellows.
+This opportunity will be of special interest to Fellows who work with, or would like to work with, undergraduate Research Assistants.
+By affiliating your project with the Centre, you become eligible for the following benefits:

 Past NFC Fellows